smtgpm/UsefulApps/README.md

 # Useful Apps

 This is a list of useful apps for various operating systems.
-It contains a bunch of lesser-known apps, such as ones not available in official app stores like the Google Play Store.
+It contains a bunch of lesser-known apps, such as ones not available on official app stores like the Google Play Store.

 ## [View List](Apps.md)